Disney Cruise or Disney World: Which is Better?

 *This post may contain affiliate links.
 Click here to read my full disclosure policy.

 Planning to sail on Disney Cruise Line in the coming year?
-Be sure to check out our guide to all that Disney Cruise Line has to offer this year including exciting itineraries, new ports of call, themed events at sea, and more!
-(And if you’re planning a Disney World vacation, be sure to visit our guide to Walt Disney World in 2024!)
+Be sure to check out our guide to all that Disney Cruise Line has to offer this year, including exciting itineraries, new ports of call, themed events at sea, and more!
+(And if you’re planning a Disney World vacation, be sure to visit our guide to Walt Disney World in 2026!)

 All-Inclusive or Piece-by-Piece

 One of my favorite things about a Disney cruise is the fact that nearly everything is included in the price.
 Obviously, there are some “extras” you can purchase onboard like spa treatments, alcoholic beverages, and port adventures.
 But the essentials (room, dining, entertainment, etc.) are all included in the price.
 It makes the trip more seamless, and honestly, less stressful.
 It’s nice going to dinner and not worrying about how much your dinner is going to cost.
-Pick whatever you want… it’s included!
+Pick whatever you want… It’s included!

 Relaxation or Thrills